Azure/azure-functions-durable-python/README.md

 # Durable Functions for Python

+ [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) is a programming model for describing _stateful_ workflows in a serverless enviroment.
+Durable Functions empowers programmers to specify their workflows _as code_, meaning that developers can make good use of Python's idioms, tools, libraries, and its overall programming ecosystem to implement complex systems with ease.

+ 🐍  Find us on PyPi [here](https://pypi.org/project/azure-functions-durable/) 🐍

+## More than just stateful Azure Functions
-The `azure-functions-durable` [pip](https://pypi.org/project/azure-functions-durable/) package allows you to write [Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview) for [Python](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python).
-Durable Functions is an extension of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) that lets you write stateful functions and workflows in a serverless environment.
+Durable Functions is offered as an extension of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).
 The extension manages state, checkpoints, and restarts for you.
-Durable Functions' advantages include:
+Python Durable Functions' advantages include:

-* Define workflows in code.
+* Defining workflows as code.
 No JSON schemas or designers are needed.
+* Managing return values, exceptions, and control-flow using familiar Python constructs.
-* Call other functions synchronously and asynchronously.
-Output from called functions can be saved to local variables.
+* Scheduling serverless functions synchronously and asynchronously.
-* Automatically checkpoint progress whenever the function schedules async work.
+* Automatically checkpointing progress whenever the function schedules async work.
 Local state is never lost if the process recycles or the VM reboots.

 You can find more information at the following links: